mathieucarbou/YaSolR/.github/ISSUE_TEMPLATE/bug_report.md

 Which firmware file name and version you are using ?

-**Description**

-A clear and concise description of what the bug is.

 **Board**

-esp32dev, esp32s3, etc
+Which board are you using ? (exact make, model, flash size, etc)

 **Ethernet adapter used ?**

 If yes, please specify which one

+**hardware setup**

+Please describe your hardware setup and wiring schema (in simple words): do you have a PZEM, JSY, Shelly EM ?
+Do you use Random SSR, ZC SSR, relays ? etc.

+**Description**

+A clear and concise description of what the bug is.

 **Stack trace**